 Based on a precautionary principle we have chosen not to use copper based anti-fouling on our nets.
 Copper is a metal with a long degradation time in nature and with a potential negative impact on the seabed under the farms.
 To achieve this goal, we have had to invest in acquire additional capacity for net cleaning since water based anti-fouling without copper is less effective.

 To reduce the use of drugs and medicines against parasites such as the sea lice we use preventive measures and non-medical treatments when possible.

 We have managed to reduce our use of medicines significantly since 2016, mainly as a result of more preventive measures and non-medical treatments against sea lice.

-We did not use any antibiotics on our fish in 2020.
+We did not use any antibiotics or copper based anti-fouling in 2021.